XeDotCom/villager-bot-wiki/8-fishing.md

 ### The Bite

 When you feel that tug and reel it in, it could be a junk item or a fish.
-You can find 5 varieties of fish:
+You can find 5 varieties of fish (rarity is a number which affects how common fish drop, 0 being most common and 5 being least common):

 | Fish          | Rarity |
 |---------------|--------|